trothr/blog/Marilyn/2020/20200103-hangin-on-for-momma.md

 Marilyn heard about a husky needing adoption.
 She and the kids drove down to Cincinnati.
 I named her Tasha.

-The idea was that Tasha was short for Natasha, which is a find name for a Russian girl.
+The idea was that Tasha was short for Natasha, which is a fine name for a Russian girl.
 And it starts with "T".
 But I didn't verbalize all of this until years later.
 (Ideas sometimes come in a flash.)